Common name: Netted Shaggy Pea

 Pods ovoid to oblong, 10–15 mm long, pubescent.

 Distribution and occurrence: Oon the coast and adjacent ranges; north from Bodalla.

 Grows in sclerophyll forest on gravelly clay soils.

 Other Australian states: Qld

-Previously varieties were separated under Oxylobium, but this distinction cannot be maintained; var. obovatum occurred in coastal districts from Newcastle area to Woolgoolga (NC) and had ± obovate leaves with an obtuse or emarginate apex.
+Previously included in the genus Podolobium.
+Two varieties were separated under Oxylobium, but this distinction cannot be maintained; var. obovatum occurred in coastal districts from Newcastle area to Woolgoolga (NC) and had ± obovate leaves with an obtuse or emarginate apex.

 Taxon concept: P.H.
 Weston & M.D.
 Crisp (1995)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.